CoNarrative/glujs-guide-built/view-model-putting-the-pieces-together.md

 var vm = glu.model('example.main');
 ```

-### Submodels / child view models
+### Sub-models / child view models

 GluJS is a framework for quickly developing real applications with complex navigation and screens.
 Very often you'll want to split your
 view models in parts.
 The initial example above has a list of 'student' view models.
 This list could correspond on the screen to
 a set of items in a mobile list or a set of tabs.
 This is just one of the built-in UI composition patterns within GluJS.

-Submodels are indicated by using the `mtype` property within a nested object.
+Sub-models are indicated by using the `mtype` property within a nested object.

 Note that you *do not* have to divide your view model up just because your screen has logical areas.
 It can often remain relatively flat if the interactions are simple enough.
 For instance, you may have a form with multiple tabs representing different parts of a large data object.
 You can keep it as one large flat data object, and just break it up at the view level.